 A decade into her career, Taylor Swift has established herself as one of the most successful singer-songwriters of her generation.
 Swift has always written about her life, but as her fame as bloomed, the subjects of her songs have morphed from random high school guys to incredibly famous celebrities, and fans have had more fun asking, “So who’s this one about?”
-To mark her new single “Look What You Made Me Do” and the announcement of her upcoming album Reputation, we’ve put together a sourced list of the inspiration behind some of her many songs.
+We’ve put together a sourced list of the inspiration behind some of her many songs.

 (A note about the methodology: We’ve only picked out songs where we could pin down a primary quote from Swift about its subject, or where the contextual evidence was overwhelming—a line in the lyrics, a reference in the hidden message of her liner notes, particularly dogged tabloid and/or fanbase speculation, and stuff like that.)